anubhavrawal/git_commands/README.md

 ## How to use this guide

-Here anything that needs to be copied into shell has `$` at the beginning.
+Here anything that needs to be copied into console has `$` at the beginning.

 **Be careful** with the commands that have **`[this]`** within them.
 These commands have sections that needs to be replaced with appropriate context.